Mosca42/WorldProtector/README.md

 # Introduction

-WorldProtector is a mod allows you to protect your constructions on your servers, it's based on the same principle as the plugin WorldGuard but with several differences at command level.
+WorldProtector is a mod allows you to protect your constructions on your servers.
+It's based on the same principle as the plugin WorldGuard but with several differences at command level.

-# Features

-## Sticks!

-There are three different sticks, which can help you define regions, add and remove protection flags to them, as well as players.
-Except for the marking, which has to be done with the Region Marker, it is possible to use this mod only with the command line.

-The most common task can also be done without commands!

-### Region Marker
+The port of the 1.16.5 version introduces a lot of new flags, new protection features, as well as some QoL improvements.
+This mentioned be aware that some of the described features below are not present in every version.

+**At this point there is only one active developer working on this mod.
+Until this changes the **main focus** will be about maintaining version **1.16.5** and porting the mod to newer Minecraft versions.
+This means no new features will be ported back to previous versions, sorry.**

+To protect your world you can define regions which can be protected against various actions by adding flags to the regions.
+These flags prevent certain actions/events from happening to protect the region: e.g. placing blocks, using doors or explosions destroying blocks.

-The Region Marker allows you to mark an area (cuboid) for which you can then specify a name.
-For a region it is possible to apply flags that prevent certain actions/events from happening to protect it.
-This can be done with the Flag Stick in conjunction with the Region Stick.
+This can be done with the Flag Stick in conjunction with the Region Stick or with commands.
+You can further add players to a regions which are then allowed to bypass these rules/flags.

-### Region Stick

-The Region Stick is used to select the region you want to edit.
-When selected a region it is possible to add players to the region by first choosing the desired mode (add or remove player), and then hitting the player (don't worry it does not hurt).
-Added players are then not affected by the flags.

-### Flag Stick

-The Flag Stick is used to select the flag you want to add/remove to/from a region.
-Choose the corresponding mode (add or remove flag) and hold the Region Stick with the selected region in your offhand.
-Then hold-right click.

-Analogous you can also put a bunch of name tags, named with the corresponding flag names in an anvil, into a container and shift-right click on the container to add or remove all flags in the container at once!

-## Commands

-Currently, there are three types of commands :

-- ```/wp region```: allows to define, edit, remove a region.

-- ```/wp expand```: allows to modify the Y level (height) of the marked region.

-- ```/wp flag```: allows to define one or several flags (rules) for a region to protect it.

-- ```/wp player```: allows to add/remove players to/from regions

-Type /wp help for more information.

-## Create a region
+## How to create a region?

 To define a region, follow these instructions: